linneman/java-repl-integration/README.md

     $ lein trampoline run -l <port>

-* The above commands start the repl-client in server mode
-* Afterwords you can connect to this server via [telnet](http://en.m.wikipedia.org/wiki/Telnet), [socat](http://www.dest-unreach.org/socat/), [netcat](http://en.m.wikipedia.org/wiki/Socat#Variants)
-or any other network utility.
+The above commands start the repl-client in server mode.
+Afterwords you can connect to this server via [telnet](http://en.m.wikipedia.org/wiki/Telnet), [socat](http://www.dest-unreach.org/socat/), [netcat](http://en.m.wikipedia.org/wiki/Socat#Variants) or any other network utility.